DingoDjango/snAutosave/README.md

 ### **FAQ:**

 - **Q. Does this mod support the latest Subnautica update?**
-- A. Latest version tested on May 2025
+- A. Latest version tested on September 2025
 - **Q. Is this mod safe to add or remove from an existing save?**
 - A. Should be safe.
 Please report any issues
 - **Q. Does this mod have any known conflicts?**